Fittipaldi F7 car-by-car histories

 (30 Mar 1980)

 One of the F7s had left the factory before the ADA takeover, and was sold to Italy.
 The other two were then sold off by ADA.
-One is a museum piece, now in Wolf livery and on display at the Brooklands Museum.
-The other two appeared in historic events in the early 1990s, but have since been sold into private collections.
+One is a museum piece, now in Wolf livery and on display at the Brooklands Museum; the other was sold to a French owner in 1984, and has been with its current owner since 1989.

 Please contact Allen Brown (email@example.com) if you can add anything to our understanding of these cars.